alanqrwang/keymorph/README.md

 + `--visualize` flag to visualize results with matplotlib
 + `--debug_mode` flag to print some debugging information
 + `--use_wandb` flag to log results to Weights & Biases

+#### Keypoint alignment in real-world space
+In aforementioned cases, keypoints are extracted and aligned in a normalized `[-1, 1]` space.
+In cases where you are registering multiple views of the same subject in a series, you can align keypoints in *real-world space*.
+This reference space is commonly recorded for medical images and is encoded by an affine matrix associated with each volume, which maps from *voxel coordinates/indices* to real world space (which usually has units in millimeters).

+This code has support for aligning keypoints in real-world space.
+To do this, simply add the flag `--align_keypoints_in_real_world_space`.
+Currently, only rigid and affine transformations are supported for real-world space alignment, but TPS is coming soon!

 ## Registering brain volumes
 ### BrainMorph